QOLwart/CarryHelper/README.md

 CarryHelper
-A ypixel Skyblock moddesigned for carriers to speed up and make runs more efficient!
+A hypixel Skyblock mod designed for carriers to speed up and make runs more efficient!

 how to use: